The Introduction to our book Mindful Retirement, with an overview of the contents

 About the Author, Paul Cockeram

-A friend called it my “life sabbatical,” which sounded better than “unemployed.”
-I had just decided to catch up on my reading and some writing projects when a virus suddenly shut down the world.
-The colleges where I might have taught in the fall shifted to online-only classes in the most chaotic manner possible.
+Leaving a two-decades career felt a bit like retiring.
+I peered forward at a blankness that sometimes looked like an endless expanse of thrilling possibilities.
+Other times it looked as frightening as death.
+One of my friends called it my “life sabbatical,” which sounded better than “unemployed.”
+Then, suddenly, a virus shut down the world.
+The colleges where I might have taught shifted to online-only classes.
 Hospitals began overflowing until patients in beds were lining the hallways, and refrigerator trucks were called in to warehouse the dead.
 Jobs disappeared day by day, until the only work left was done from home on a computer, or else from the front lines by “essential workers” who risked their lives to sell us groceries and pizza and bleach.
 Friends met each other exclusively on video chats.
 I was jobless, without health insurance, at the start of a global pandemic.

 What Are the Lessons?